Notes from Anne:

 - In the higher level, 4-8 math teaches multiplication and division, and it applies everything learned to fractions, decimals, percentages, ratios, and real-life math.
 Once your child has mastered these concepts, no matter how old he is or what official “grade” he’s in, he can go on to advanced math, such as Algebra and Geometry.

-I have been homeschooling officially for 12 years, since my oldest son was 5, but I’ve struggled in math to be consistent in drilling my children and checking their work in math.
+I have been homeschooling officially since the year 2001, when my oldest son was 5, but I’ve struggled in math to be consistent in drilling my children and checking their work in math.
 I would have good intentions, but I wouldn’t be able to keep it up, as I added more and more children to my day.
 Planning, drilling, teaching, checking, and grading six different levels of math each day was more than I could consistently do.
 Unfortunately, Scripture says that a child left to himself brings his mother to shame, and I have been ashamed many times at my children’s lack of ability to do simple math calculations in their heads, to remember their multiplication tables, or even catching them trying to cheat or to simply not finish their work, because they gambled with the idea that I wouldn’t check up on them anyway.

 YHVH really been convicting me on this over the years, so as we’ve been building this curriculum, my prayer has been to be able to combine the children together as much as possible.
 I believe that YHVH’s yoke is easy and His burden is light.
 I also don’t believe that we mothers and fathers should exasperate our children or provoke them, giving them more worksheets and more practice problems than they are able to bear.
 For that reason, if you feel our worksheets have too many problems, then feel free to only assign half — or whatever you (as teacher) feel is best for your child!